What is EV Charging Load Management?

 EV charging load management balances energy demand throughout the day, with a focus on reducing energy usage during peak demands.
 On a micro-level, when only a single charge point is in use, it shifts the charging session to a time that energy is less expensive or to when energy is more available.
 When multiple charge points are in use, it balances the energy among them to ensure that vehicles can be charged in the way that best serves the driver or business.

-On a more macro level, it creates equilibrium among power demands across sites, whether an individual charging station, fleet depot, multi-dwelling unit, public parking lot, etc. It streamlines EV charging without affecting delivery of electricity to offices or homes.
+On a more macro level, it creates equilibrium among power demands across sites, whether an individual charging site, EV fleet depot, residential building, public parking lot, etc. It streamlines EV charging without affecting delivery of electricity to offices or homes.
 EV charging load balancing reduces the burden on the grid, which is already facing strain from “traditional” peak demand, while optimizing electric vehicle charging.

 How does EV charging load balancing work?

-EV charging load management is delivered via a software-based, hardware agnostic solution where the system is in constant communication with the vehicle charge points and the station’s power infrastructure.
+EV charging load management is delivered via a software-based, typically a SaaS solution, where the system is in constant communication with the vehicles, charge points and the electricity infrastructure.

 EV charging load balancing can be static, where it is “preassigned” based on time of day, for example, or dynamic, where it changes in real time using complex algorithms adjusting energy consumption and redirecting it to the most critical areas.